 Learn more about Ursula Hirländer, a contemporary artist based in London, Ontario.
-She creates figurative and abstract paintings and fine art prints that blend intuition, story, texture and feminine wisdom.
+She creates figurative and abstract paintings and fine art prints that blend intuition, and feminine wisdom.

 Bio

-Ursula Hirländer is an artist who believes that creativity is not a talent reserved for a few but a sacred birthright shared by all.
+Ursula Hirländer is an Austrian-born artist based in London, Ontario, who believes that creativity is not a talent reserved for a few, but a sacred birthright shared by all.

 Her work is rooted in the conviction that artistic expression holds the power to reveal personal truth, awaken feminine wisdom, and reconnect us to the quiet magic of community and belonging.